julianeon/julianeon/glitch_guide.md

 ![glitch-redno](./glitch_redno.png)

-In this app, a red letter 'no' flashes across the screen, with more punctuation and urgency over time.
+In this app, a red letter 'no' flashes across the screen, with more punctuation over time.

 [julianeon-redno](https://glitch.com/~julianeon-redno)